michaellavelle/spring-data-dynamodb/README.md

 For a demo of spring-data-dynamodb, using spring-data-rest to showcase DynamoDB repositories exposed with REST, please see <a href="https://github.com/michaellavelle/spring-data-dynamodb-demo">spring-data-dynamodb-demo

+Version

+The major and minor number of this library refers to the compatible Spring framework compatibility: 4.2.n is compatible with Spring framework 4.2.0.

 ## Quick Start ##

 Download the jar though Maven: